Maruti Suzuki: Manesar violence

 The company dismissed 500 workers accused of causing the violence and re-opened the plant on 21 August, saying it would produce 150 vehicles on the first day, less than 10% of its capacity.
 Analysts said that the shutdown was costing the company 1 billion rupees ($18 million) a day and costing the company market share.
 In July 2013, the workers went on hunger strike to protest the continuing jailing of their colleagues and launched an online campaign to support their demands.

 A total of 148 workers were charged with the murder of Human Resources Manager Avineesh Dev.
 The court dismissed charges against 117 of the workers.
 On 17 March 2017, 31 workers were found guilty of variety of offences.
 18 were convicted on charges of rioting, trespassing, causing hurt and other related offences under Indian Penal Code sections.
 The remaining 13 workers were sentenced to life in imprisonment after being found guilty of the murder of General Manager of Human Resources Avineesh Dev.
 Twelve of the thirteen sentenced were office-bearers of the Maruti Suzuki Workers Union at the time of the alleged offences.
 The prosecution had sought the death penalty for the thirteen.

-Both prosecution and defence have announced they will appeal against the sentences.
-Defence counsel Vrinda Grover stated, "We will file appeals against all convictions in the HC.
+Both prosecution and defense have announced they will appeal against the sentences.
+Defense counsel Vrinda Grover stated, "We will file appeals against all convictions in the HC.
 The evidence, as it stands, cannot withstand legal scrutiny.
 There is no evidence to link these workers to the murder.
 The 13 who have been convicted, it’s important to remember that they were the leaders of the union.
 Therefore, it is clear that this is targeted framing of these persons.
 We hope for justice in the superior court".

-The Maruti Suzuki Workers Union is continuing to organise industrial action and protests calling for the workers to be released and criticising the judgement and sentences an unjust.
-An international appeal for the release of the workers has been made by the International Committee for the Fourth International (ICFI) and other organisations such as the People's Alliance for Democracy and Secularism.
+The Maruti Suzuki Workers Union is continuing to organize industrial action and protests calling for the workers to be released and criticizing the judgement and sentences an unjust.
+An international appeal for the release of the workers has been made by the International Committee for the Fourth International (ICFI) and other organizations such as the People's Alliance for Democracy and Secularism (PADS).